mavryk-network/LIGO/gitlab-pages/docs/advanced/interop.md

 This currently only works for `or`'s or variant types in LIGO.

 ## Amendment
-With the upcoming 007 amendment to Tezos this will change though, and also `pair`s can be ordered differently.
+With the upcoming 007 amendment to Mavryk this will change though, and also `pair`s can be ordered differently.

 <!-- updated use of entry -->